krojzl/sap-hana/pages/platform_specific_architecture/cloud_iaas_aws.md

 ### AWS: SAP HANA Extension Nodes

-SAP HANA Extension Node implementation is based on provisioning additional SAP HANA node to existing SAP HANA system.
+SAP HANA Extension Node implementation is based on provisioning additional SAP HANA node (with increased storage capacity) to existing SAP HANA system.
 Result is SAP HANA Scale-Out system where one of the nodes is designated as SAP HANA Extension Node.
-Storage layout is visualized above in section [AWS: Storage Setup for SAP HANA Implementation](#aws-storage-setup-for-sap-hana-implementation).
+Storage layout is same as for regular SAP HANA nodes and it is visualized above in section [AWS: Storage Setup for SAP HANA Implementation](#aws-storage-setup-for-sap-hana-implementation).

 Additional Information: